 Pomegranates as Decor

 I will rave about the bright flavors of spring and summer produce, but besides the tastiness of some cold weather crops is their ability to have a longer shelf life.
 Pomegranates can sit out at room temperature without losing color or beauty for at least a week (often longer).
+Check out similar ideas fro apples in these natural fall home decor ideas!

 Place whole, poms in a beautiful basket or seasonal bowl for a beautiful display (that can then be eaten).